 “I’ll be seventy next year and I think I’ve gained a heck of a lot more tolerance than I used to have.
 I now have the time and the space to sit back and observe a lot more logically.
 I don’t react emotionally and instantly.
 I sit back and think about something and find that a solution often presents itself.
 Having extra time and space to myself is a pleasure.
 When I stopped working I used to feel very guilty about not doing anything.
 I thought I hadn’t achieved much that day.
 But after a few months, I found I quite enjoyed it!”

 “It’s nice to have the time without urgent commitments, where you can plan and choose and perhaps later and be more versatile.
 It takes a while when you stop work to get out of the habit of getting up at a certain time, going to work and coming home at a certain time.
 It took me a few months to readjust but then I found the pleasure of following up hobbies, going to different classes, catching up with friends, spending time with my family, enjoying the grandchildren growing up, things I certainly didn’t have time for before.
 It’s a whole different focus to life and it is very pleasurable.”

 Judy’s advice, based on her own experience is to “enjoy every day while you can.”

-Note: This article summarizes an interview aired by Fresh FM that was conducted by Dr. Annie Henry and sponsored by Age Concern, Nelson.
-If you want to share your thoughts with the Conscious Ageing Network (CAN) or wish to know when interviews will be aired and when CAN articles will appear in the Leader, send an email to [email protected].
+Note: This article summarises an interview aired by Fresh FM that was conducted by Dr Annie Henry and sponsored by Age Concern, Nelson.
+If you want to share your thoughts with the Conscious Ageing Network (CAN) or wish to know when interviews will be aired and when CAN article will appear in the Leader, send an email to [email protected].